avETH — Risk Report

 What to watch

-- Avant transparency page changes in Reserve Fund composition and strategy allocation.
+- Avant transparency page changes in the USD-vs-ETH backing mix and strategy allocation.

 - Redemption delays approaching the 7-day upper bound.

-- Admin-owner migration to a publicly verifiable Safe or timelocked control path.
+- Admin-owner migration to a publicly verifiable Safe or timelocked control path, and Chainlink Proof-of-Reserve going live.

 Live dashboard

 Avant’s issuer-run transparency page is the current live data source for portfolio composition, strategy allocation, and historical performance: app.avantprotocol.com/transparency.
-TID Research does not yet operate an independent avETH dashboard, so backing figures should be treated as Avant-reported until independent monitoring is added.
+TID Research now runs an independent exit-watch monitor over the Avant suite (NAV redemption rate, junior buffer, backing coverage, custody), but backing figures should still be treated as Avant-reported until fuller independent verification of the off-chain hedge is possible.

 Sibling